ermanclk/GoogleSheets2Slack/README.md

 **GoogleSheeets2SlackNotification Application**

-GoogleSheeets2SlackNotification application is an automation tool that checks cell updates on Google Sheets and provides information messages to users by slack channels.
+GoogleSheeets2SlackNotification application is an automation tool that checks cell updates on Google Sheets and sends notification messages to users by slack channels.

 **Summary**

-This application tries to read sheets data from any Google Sheet and creates a notification messages to the related user/candidate by slack.
+This application fetchs sheets cell content from any Google Sheet and creates a notification messages to the related user/candidate by slack.

 Application provides a faster notification system, faster feedbacks to/from clients, increases  awareness on processes